 Monitoring locations

 All five monitoring locations (Table 1 and Figure 2) are located within the lower six miles of the Kenai River.
 During peak recreation and fishing periods in July and August, this area experiences high pressure from both commercial and personal-use power boats as well as bank fisherman during the dipnet personal use fishery (PUF) from July 10th - July 31st.
 The most upstream site, Warren Ames Memorial Bridge, receives little pressure from fishermen and was chosen as a monitoring site for background pathogen concentrations.
-Further downstream near the Kenai River outlet is a large gull rookery located on river left that plays host to thousands of gulls.
-The North and South Kenai Beaches located near the Kenai River outlet draws twenty to thirty thousand dipnetters during the personal use fishery season (ADFG, 2021).
+Further downstream near the Kenai River outlet is a large gull rookery located on river left that plays host to thousands of gulls in summer.
+The North and South Kenai Beaches located near the Kenai River outlet draws twenty to thirty thousand dipnetters annually during the personal use fishery season (ADFG, 2021).
 Sampling site photographs can be found in Appendix A: Site Photographs.

 Table 1 - 2019-2020 Kenai beach bacteria monitoring site locations and descriptions.